Adrianthebeloved/Trivia_API/backend/README.md

       "category": 2,
       "difficulty": 1,
       "id": 16,
-      "question": "Which Dutch graphic artist\u2013initials M C was a creator of optical illusions?"
+      "question": "Which Dutch graphic artist with initials M C was a creator of optical illusions?"
     },
     {
       "answer": "Mona Lisa",